 These vaccines are important because older adults are more susceptible to pneumonia, tetanus, and shingles and because influenza is more likely to lead to pneumonia and other severe problems in older adults.

-The same simple, common-sense safety measures that prevent injuries in younger adults are also useful for older adults (see Sidebar 1: Safety 101).
+The same simple, common-sense safety measures that prevent injuries in younger adults are also useful for older adults ( see Safety 101 Safety 101 ).
 Preventing falls is especially important.

-Falls are a leading cause of serious health problems in older adults.
+Falls Falls in Older People are a leading cause of serious health problems in older adults.
 The following can help prevent falls:

 Older adults may have to limit or give up driving if their vision, reflexes, or overall function is poor.
-They should not drive when they are taking drugs that cause drowsiness, and they should not drive at night if their night vision is poor (see The Older Driver).
+They should not drive when they are taking drugs that cause drowsiness, and they should not drive at night if their night vision is poor.